 Meanwhile, preparing the dough following the recipe here on the basics.
 After having made it stand 30 minutes, roll into thin sheets (I like the tortello a little consistent but the tastes are tastes) on the work plane well floured with the help of a rolling pin (or with the sheeter, but I prefer to do it by hand).
 When the shape of tortellini, you can make the size and shape you prefer, round, crescent-shaped or square.
 I have made them square and I preferred them by superimposing two sheets and not folding in half a single sheet.
 If you want to make them square as mine, put a little stuffing in the center of each raviolo, slightly moisten the edges of the ravioli with a little water and superimposing the second sheet, pressing with your fingers to seal the edges, then rifilateli with a wheel or one notched stencil.

 Melt the butter in a pan with the sage leaves, until the butter is bubbling, and will not take a golden color.
 Cook the ravioli in salted water and drain them carefully.
 Arrange the pumpkin ravioli on plates and serve with plenty of melted butter, a sprinkling of Parmesan cheese and a sprinkling of extra dark chocolate.

-THE PAIRING: We choose a white wine and aromatic for this dish.
-Our choice is a wine of Abruzzo: Pecorino company Cataldi Madonna, with intense citrus notes (grapefruit and bitter orange), strong acidity and minerality, from soft and warm taste.
+MATCHING: We choose a white wine and aromatic for this dish.
+Our choice falls on a wine from Abruzzo: the Pecorino of the company Cataldi Madonna, with intense citrus notes (grapefruit and bitter orange), strong acidity and minerality, from soft and warm taste.